 Legal custody of parents allows them to make important decisions about the child's life and future.
 Even if the parents have joint physical custody, one parent could have sole legal custody or vice versa.
 Legal custody can be just as important as physical custody for parents and children.
 It is important for parents to consider legal custody when making a custody agreement with the other parent to make sure your child will be well-cared for.
 Before making child custody agreements, talk to your Missouri child custody lawyer about your rights and options.
-Contact the Joshua Wilson Law Firm.
+Contact the Higher Level Legal Law Firm.

 Legal Child Custody in Missouri

 Legal custody can be designated as joint legal custody or sole legal custody.
 Legal custody generally refers to making decisions for the child.
 In joint legal custody, both parents can make decisions on the child's behalf.
 With one parent having sole legal custody, only that parent can make decisions for the child.

 Decision-making for the child is not about what friends the child can spend time with, what the child eats for dinner, or picking out their clothes for school.
 Legal custody generally covers more important decisions like where the child goes to school, healthcare decisions for the child, or religious choices.

 Under MO Rev. Stat. § 452.375, when the parties have not reached an agreement on all issues related to custody, the court shall consider all relevant factors in determining custody, including the following::